RonnieSan/remix-ui/docs/Layout.md

     <column>Second Column</column>
 </row>
 ```
+---
 ## Column
 The `column` component should be nested inside a `row` component.
 Columns will stack at lower resolutions (mobile).
 In order to keep consistent column widths, the column slot has a nested `.inner-column` div that adiitional styles should be applied to.
 The `column` component can also be passed additional props.

 ### Props
-**span** String - The number of units for the column to span.
+* **span** : STRING - The number of units for the column to span.
 A column with span 2 next to a column with span 3 will take up 40% of the available space.
-**maxWidth** String - The maximum width the column should have
+* **maxWidth** : STRING - The maximum width the column should have
-**minWidth** String - The minimum width a column should have
+* **minWidth** : STRING - The minimum width a column should have

 ### Usage
 ```html